Undergraduate Academic Advising

 Tandon Global Study Away program at London starting from 2019 Spring semester provides Tandon school of Engineering student friendly curriculum.
 It fits best for Sophomores who are considering "Study Abroad".
 For more information, please click here.
 Make sure you also visit the NYU "STUDY ABROAD" site for other information as well.

-Regular advising session for 2018 Fall semester is now open for all ME students.
-Please stop by the ME UG academic advisors to discuss courses for the fall 2018 semester as well as remove your academic HOLD.
+Regular advising session for 2019 Spring semester is now open for all ME students.
+Please stop by the ME UG academic advisors to discuss courses for the spring 2019 semester as well as remove your academic HOLD.
 Please note that your academic HOLD is only removed by visiting the ME UG academic advisors.

 Please come prepared with a tentative schedule for next semester.

 Please note that academic advising office hours will be updated weekly and check it before your visit.